 Through this independent home birth practice, I provide hour long prenatal visits in my home office or your home, depending on your transport availability and circumstances.
 I follow the current guidelines for prenatal care: monthly visits until 28 weeks, biweekly from 28 to 36 weeks, and weekly visits from 36 weeks and beyond.
 During these visits, we have the opportunity to discuss your well-being and your family’s well-being as well as checking your blood pressure, drawing labs as indicated, palpating fetal position, measuring for fetal growth, and listening to your baby’s heartbeat.
 We discuss in detail optional screening and tests throughout your pregnancy.
 I do not make decisions for you, but rather help you reach a conclusion that fits your family best through discussion, education, and access to research and resources.

-You and your family are also invited to attend the prenatal home birth group conversations that take place the third Sunday of every month from 1:30pm – 3:00pm online through Zoom or in person at Lumos on Odana Road.
+You and your family are also invited to attend the prenatal home birth group conversations that take place the third Sunday of every month from 1:30pm – 3:00pm online through Zoom.
 Midwives in the community rotate throughout the year to co-facilitate these conversations and invite any clients to attend, providing the opportunity to connect with parents making similar decisions.

 At your initial visit or consultation, I will provide you a copy of the Rules and Regulations for Licensed Midwives in Wisconsin to help clarify in what circumstances we are required to consult with a physician or certified nurse-midwife and in what circumstances we are required to transfer care.